 Section 2 discusses the problems of extreme unfairness and potential congestion collapse that would result from increasing levels of best-effort traffic not using end-to-end congestion control.
-Next, Section 3 describes a range of mechanisms for determining which high-bandwidth flows should be regulated by having their bandwidth use restricted at the router.
-The most conservative such mechanism identifies high-bandwidth flows that are not "TCP-friendly" (i.e., that are using more bandwidth than would any conformant TCP implementation in the same circumstances).
-The second mechanism identifies highbandwidth flows as "unresponsive" when their arrival rate at the router is not reduced in response to increased packet drops.
-The third mechanism identifies disproportionate-bandwidth flows, high-bandwidth flows that may be both responsive and TCP-friendly, but nevertheless are using excessive bandwidth in a time of high congestion.
+Next, Section 3 discusses general approaches for determining which high-bandwidth flows should be regulated by having their bandwidth use restricted at the router.
+The most conservative approach is to identify high-bandwidth flows that are not "TCP-friendly" (i.e., that are using more bandwidth than would any conformant TCP implementation in the same circumstances).
+A second approach is to identify high-bandwidth flows as "unresponsive" when their arrival rate at a router is not reduced in response to increased packet drops.
+The third approach is to identify disproportionate-bandwidth flows, that is, high-bandwidth flows that may be both responsive and TCP-friendly, but nevertheless are using excessive bandwidth in a time of high congestion.

 As mentioned above, a different approach would be the use of per-flow scheduling mechanisms such as variants of roundrobin or fair queueing to isolate all best-effort flows at routers.
 Most of these per-flow scheduling mechanisms prevent a besteffort flow from using a disproportionate amount of bandwidth in times of congestion, and therefore might seem to require no further mechanisms to identify and restrict the bandwidth of particular best-effort flows.
-Section 4 compares the two approaches, and discusses some advantages of aggregating besteffort traffic in queues using simple FIFO scheduling and RED queue management along with the mechanisms described in this paper.
+Section 4 compares the approach of identifying unresponsive flows with alternate approaches such as per-flow scheduling or relying on pricing structures as incentives towards end-to-end congestion control.
+In addition, Section 4 discusses some of the advantages of aggregating best-effort traffic in queues using simple FCFS scheduling and active queue management along with the mechanisms described in this paper.
 Section 5 gives conclusions and discusses some of the open questions.

-The simulations in this paper use the ns simulator, available at [MF95].
-The scripts to run these simulations are available from the Network Research Group web page [Gro97].
+The simulations in this paper use the NS simulator, available at [NS95].
+The scripts to run these simulations are available separately [FF98].